Teacher in Charge: Whaea A. Mikaere.

 Performance is an intrinsic component for students of Te Ao Haka.
 Through performance, students can explore foundations, skills, creativity, expression and refinement.
 Performance will form a key part of their learning as they progress on their Te Ao Haka journey.

-Stationery Required for this course: 2 x 2B5 Exercise books and a device.
+Stationery Required for this course: 1 Purple clearfile, 1 x 1B5 Exercise book and a device.